stinedec/portfolio/source/js/apps/README.md

 # JS Apps

-The master app and other apps when needed.
+The master app and other apps as needed.